taiki-e/cargo-llvm-cov/README.md

 First of all, when running the CI you need to make sure `cargo-llvm-cov` is available in the execution script.
 Whether you add it to a custom image, or run `cargo install` as part of your pipeline, it should be available and in `PATH`.
-Once done, it's simple.
+Once done, it's simple:

 ```yaml
 unit_tests: